KamilHs/type-samurai/README.md

   * [Concat](src/array.d.ts?plain=1#L9) - Type version of `Array.prototype.concat()`.
 Concatenates two arrays into one.
   * [EmptyArray](src/array.d.ts?plain=1#L12) - Returns the first argument if it is an empty array, otherwise returns `never`
   * [IfEmptyArray](src/array.d.ts?plain=1#L67) - Returns the second argument if the first argument is an empty array (defaults to `true`), otherwise returns the third argument (defaults to `false`)
-  * [IfNonEmptyArray](src/array.d.ts?plain=1#L81) - Returns the second argument if the first argument is a non empty array (defaults to `true`), otherwise returns the third argument (defaults to `false`)
+  * [IfNonEmptyArray](src/array.d.ts?plain=1#L81) - Returns the second argument if the first argument is a non-empty array (defaults to `true`), otherwise returns the third argument (defaults to `false`)
   * [Includes](src/includes.d.ts?plain=1#L15) - Returns a boolean whether the second argument is in the first array argument
   * [IsEmptyArray](src/array.d.ts?plain=1#L40) - Returns a boolean whether the first parameter is an empty array
-  * [IsNonEmptyArray](src/array.d.ts?plain=1#L53) - Returns a boolean whether the first parameter is a non empty array
+  * [IsNonEmptyArray](src/array.d.ts?plain=1#L53) - Returns a boolean whether the first parameter is a non-empty array
   * [Pop](src/pop.d.ts?plain=1#L19) - Removes last element from the first array argument.
-If the `includeRemoved` option is `true` return removed element with the new array in the format of [rest, removed]
+If the `includeRemoved` option is `true` return the removed element with the new array in the format of [rest, removed]
   * [Push](src/push.d.ts?plain=1#L9) - Pushes the second argument in the first argument and returns the new array Removes the first element from the first array argument.
-If the `includeRemoved` option is `true` return removed element with the new array in the format of [rest, removed]
+If the `includeRemoved` option is `true` return the removed element with the new array in the format of [rest, removed]
   * [Shift](src/shift.d.ts?plain=1#L18) - Removes the first element from the first array argument.
-If the `includeRemoved` option is `true` return removed element with the new array in the format of [rest, removed]
+If the `includeRemoved` option is `true` return the removed element with the new array in the format of [rest, removed]
   * [Unshift](src/unshift.d.ts?plain=1#L9) - Adds the second argument to the beginning of the first array argument.
 * ##### Math
   * [Abs](src/number.d.ts?plain=1#L131) - Accepts a number and returns the absolute value of it